vertex-lab/crawler_v2/README.md

 The Redis database must be empty before the first run.

 ### Step 2.
-SQLite
+Sqlite

-Make sure you have [SQLite](https://sqlite.org/index.html) version `3.49.0` or higher installed, up and running.
+Make sure you have [Sqlite](https://sqlite.org/index.html) version `3.49.0` or higher installed, up and running.
 Check out the [official documentation](https://sqlite.org/download.html) for how to install it.

-SQLite must be compiled with the [Full Text Search 5 Extention](https://sqlite.org/fts5.html).
+Sqlite must be compiled with the [Full Text Search 5 Extention](https://sqlite.org/fts5.html).

 ### Step 3.
 Environment